Two Ways to Connect Cellphones with Satellites

 There are two choices wireless carriers and smartphone makers have for using satellites to support rural coverage, says Tim Farrar, president of satellite consultancy TMF Associates.

-One is the patch that Apple is pursuing with Globalstar: putting support for satellite wireless spectrum into smartphones through specialized chipsets and radios, as Apple has done with the iPhone 14.
+One is the patch that Apple is pursuing with Globalstar: integrating support for satellite wireless spectrum into smartphones through specialized chipsets and radios, as Apple has done with the iPhone 14.

 The other is to take terrestrial wireless spectrum and repurpose it for satellites that are launched into orbit.
 This is the approach that T-Mobile is taking in partnership with SpaceX and that AT&T is doing with AST SpaceMobile.
 In April, AST SpaceMobile noted that it had reached a historic milestone by completing, for the first time, a direct voice call from space to an unmodified smartphone.